uber-archive/makisu/cli/README.md

     	Push image after build to the comma-separated list of registries. (type: string, default: "") -redis-cache-addr
-    	The address of a redis cache server for cacheID to layer sha mapping. (type: string, default: "") -redis-cache-ttl
+    	The address of a redis cache server for cacheID to layer sha mapping. (type: string, default: "") -registry-config
-    	The TTL of cacheID-sha mapping entries in seconds for redis cache. (type: int, default: 604800) -registry-config
     	Registry configuration file for pulling and pushing images.
 Default configuration for DockerHub is used if not specified. (type: string, default: "")
   -storage